 Besides learning to read, compose, and print their

-music, some of the students will produce their own music files to be recorded on CD's.
+music, some of the students will produce their own music files to be recorded on CD's or flash drives.
 We create CD's with student compositions and video clips of their work to post in a multimedia portfolio.

 Students are learning about MIDI (Musical Instrument